Arterial Blood Gases Made Easy, 2nd Edition

 The second part of the book contains a series of 30 clinical scenarios each requiring interpretation of an arterial blood gas as the end point.
 Each scenario comprises a 2 page spread.
 The first page includes information on history and examination findings, with or without other important test results.
 The opposing page shows the ABG result in the style of a computer print-out and list a series of questions for the reader to answer.
 Each scenario has a corresponding ‘explanation’ at the back of the book.

-Iain A M Hennessey, MBChB(Hons), BSc(Hons), MMIS, FRCS, Consultant Paediatric Surgeon and Clinical Lead for Innovation, Alder Hey Children's Hospital, Liverpool, UK. and Alan G Japp, MBChB(Hons), BSc(Hons), MRCP, PhD, Consultant Cardiologist, Royal Infirmary of Edinburgh; Honorary Clinical Senior Lecturer, University of Edinburgh, UK
+Iain Hennessey, MBChB(Hons), BSc(Hons), MMIS, FRCS, Consultant Paediatric Surgeon and Clinical Lead for Innovation, Alder Hey Children's Hospital, Liverpool, UK. and Alan G Japp, MBChB(Hons), BSc(Hons), MRCP, PhD, Consultant Cardiologist, Royal Infirmary of Edinburgh; Honorary Clinical Senior Lecturer, University of Edinburgh, UK